mautic/documentation/forms/manage_forms.md

 ![](http://drop.dbh.li/image/2M1q3T2T0Z0u/Image%202014-11-17%20at%204.20.56%20PM.png)

+**It is recommended to do not copy the injection code twice, it risks to create trouble on the submit form action.**

 ### Form results

 When on the form overview page you can click the Results button located in the top right to open a tabular view of all form submissions.
 These results can be easily filtered and sorted by each column heading.